 With just two drops of water the nose explodes with even stronger spice notes and the flavour including that classic Bourbon note of Ice cream Soda that I recall first attracting me to Bourbon, that heady tone of charred oak and sweet creamy vanilla.
 Wonderfull American bold and forceful with its own traditions just a little but thrawn.

-It is easily drunk neat despite its being very nearly cask strength of the Wild Turkey Rare Breed which at 54.a% ABV goes the whole way albeit at a greater price.
+It is easily drunk neat despite its being very nearly the cask strength of the Wild Turkey Rare Breed which at 112.8 proof – 56.4% ABV goes the whole way albeit at a greater price.
 There are occasional spirit notes which some may find overpowering but it is a beautifully balanced drink which will henceforth always have a place in my whisky collection.

 God Bless America!